Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 If you want to get motivated, you have to start by being in the mindset that you already are motivated.
 Remember the emotions you feel when you’re passionate about something and bring those to mind when tackling new projects and objectives.
 Finally, treat your body right — keep your chemical balance in line, eat the right foods and remember to breathe.
 Now you’re ready to turn your experiences into beliefs, and your beliefs into convictions.

-Our beliefs have varying levels of emotional intensity and power to change our actions.
-We can pinpoint at least three categories of beliefs, based on their ability to influence action in you.
-Understanding each of the three categories will empower you to create healthy and positive changes in your life.
+Our beliefs create our world.
+They have varying levels of emotional intensity and they possess the power to change our actions.
+There are three categories of beliefs with varying abilities to motivate you.
+Understanding each of the three types of beliefs – and how to adjust them – will empower you to make the link between action and motivation in every area of your life.

-Conviction, because of the passion it inspires in us, has the power to drive you to action and push you through all kinds of obstacles.
-For example, the conviction to never let yourself become out of shape will compel you to make consistently healthy lifestyle choices, empowering you to get more enjoyment out of your life.
-The conviction that you are an intelligent and resourceful person can help steer you through incredibly tough times.
+Because conviction inspires passion, it has the power to drive you to action and push you through all kinds of obstacles.
+For example, the conviction to never let yourself become out of shape will compel you to create consistently healthy eating habits, empowering you to get more enjoyment out of your life in the long run.
+The conviction that you are an intelligent and resourceful person can become what motivates you in life during incredibly tough times.

-So how can you create a conviction that will help you make a positive change in your life?
+So how can you reinforce a belief and turn it into a conviction that will help you make a positive, lasting change in your life?

 - Identify the basic belief that you want to elevate.